muratk5n/thirdwave/en/index.md

 Beijing’s decision to attack Vietnam, something that normally would only have happened between two closely allied countries..

-China’s market-­oriented economic reforms also reinforced the importance of pragmatic power politics to Chinese strategic thinking.
 Deng staked the success of economic reform on Western technology and foreign investment, particularly from America.
 Deng’s acceptance of U.S. terms during the establishment of diplomatic relations between the two countries in mid-­December 1978 was crucial in achieving these two strategic objectives both externally and internally...
 China’s decision to launch a punitive war against Vietnam was intended to display Beijing’s usefulness in countering Soviet expansionism.
 In Deng’s own words, China was 'a reliable friend,' and it therefore deserved Western economic and technological assistance"

 ---